namsophi/CINCHY/README.md

-Objective
-- find the most efficient way to process all the documents in the given timeline

 # Parallel Processor

 This program allows multiple customers to put in a request to process documents while following the SLA (service-level agreement).
 It simulates the processing time with a delay of 1 second for each estimated minute.
 The algorithm finds a cost efficient way to process the customers' request in parallel.
 The following are assumptions that the program is built upon: